Now Sarai, Abram’s wife, had borne him no children. Genesis 16:1

 - She had no more faith in believing God would still keep His promise to give them a child.
 She saw the fact they were experiencing, she had come to a conclusion: God didn’t give her a child.

-- She apparently really wanted a child for herself.
-In those days, not having children was a disgrace.
-So having a child would not only give meaning to life but elevates the pride (a worth) of a person.
-Often we forget that what we ask God is only for the prestige of our life.
-We forget that God is the preserver of our lives, not the keeper (maintain) of our lifestyle!
-Often we ask for something to just prove ourselves to others.
-A selfish prayer.
-Not a prayer according to God’s will.
+- Sarai’s desire for a child was understandable, as in those times not having children was considered a disgrace, and having a child would give meaning and elevate a person’s worth.
+However, sometimes we forget that what we ask God for is only for the prestige of our lives, and we forget that God is the preserver of our lives, not the maintainer of our lifestyle.
+Many times our prayers are not in accordance with God’s will, very selfish indeed, we ask for things just to prove ourselves to others.

-What interesting here was that all this time the Lord only spoke to Abram about His promises.
-Not to Sarai as well.
-Or not even to Abram and Sarai together as a married couple.
-Only to Abram himself.
-Not because God did not respect a woman but because He highly respected the law in a family, the wife must submit to her husband (Ephesians 5:22-23).
-The husband is the head of a wive and God is the head of the husband (1 Corinthians 11:3).
-So God clearly spoke to Abram only, not to Sarai.
-God also spoke to Adam only, not to Eve.
-To Abram and to Adam, God gave His Word.
-From them, Sarai and Eve received the Word of God and had to submit to their husbands as priests who accepted the Word.
-The reality of married life is the opposite of what it should be.
-Thus in the life of Abram’s family and even in Adam’s.
-They both fell into committing sin because they listened to their wives.
-Genesis 16:4, Abram did what Sarai told him to do.
-To sleep with Hagar so she (Sarai) would have a child.
-Genesis 3:6, Adam accepted the offer of forbidden fruit and joined Eve to eat it.
+It is interesting to note that throughout this time, God ONLY spoke to Abram about His promises and not to Sarai, or not to Abram and Sarai together.
+This was not because God did not respect women, but because He highly respected the law in a family where the wife must submit to her husband (Ephesians 5:22-23).
+The husband is the head of the wife, and God is the head of the husband (1 Corinthians 11:3).
+Therefore, God clearly spoke to Abram alone and not to Sarai.
+This is similar to how God spoke to Adam only and not to Eve, or not to Adam and Eve together.
+God gave His Word to Adam and Abram, and from them, Sarai and Eve should receive the Word of God and had to submit to their husbands as priests who accepted the Word.
+Unfortunately, the reality of married life is often the opposite of what it should be, as seen in the lives of Abram and Adam.
+They both fell into sin because they listened to their wives.
+In Genesis 16:4, Abram did what Sarai told him to do, which was to sleep with Hagar so she could have a child.
+Similarly, in Genesis 3:6, Adam accepted Eve’s offer of forbidden fruit and joined her in eating it.

-Back to the meaning of the name of Sarai which is the king’s princess, it is not surprising to see how Sarai became upset in this situation as explained above.
-When Ishmael was born and Hagar looked down on her, Sarai became even more angry in verse 5 of Genesis 16 to Abram.
-She admitted that she was the one who gave Hagar to Abram, but the insult she received was Abram’s responsibility?
-It is clear that Sarai’s desire to get a child was not for the will of God, but for the pride of her life only.
-And now she felt so insulted by discovering her slave Hagar wanted to replace her position as Abram’s legal wife.
-So her strong will character as a spoiled king’s princess actually threw her own responsibility to Abram again, she blamed him for her own mistake.
-If God would be the judge of both of them as she wished, wouldn’t she suffer the most in this case?
-It can be understood that women think with their feelings and not like men who think with their logic.
-But every one of us, whether male or female, should think carefully before saying words like Sarai.
-Sarai was just showing her bad characters before her husband and God.
+Returning to the meaning of Sarai’s name as “the king’s princess,” it is not surprising to see how she became upset in the situation explained above.
+When Ishmael was born and Hagar looked down on her, Sarai became even more angry and blamed Abram in Genesis 16:5.
+Although she admitted that she gave Hagar to Abram, she shifted responsibility for the insult she received onto him.
+It is clear that Sarai’s desire for a child was not motivated by God’s will, but by her own pride.
+Now, feeling insulted by her slave Hagar’s desire to replace her as Abram’s legal wife, Sarai’s strong-willed and entitled nature once again led her to shift blame onto Abram for her own mistake.
+If God were to judge both of them as she wished, wouldn’t she suffer the most in this case?
+While it may be understood that women often think with their emotions rather than logic, every one of us, whether male or female, should think carefully before speaking, just as Sarai should have.
+In this situation, Sarai displayed poor character before her husband and God.

 Ishmael, and God was silence